mcminis1/mcminis1.github.io/docs/_posts/2023-05-16-weekly-update.markdown

 regenerate: true
 ---

-Here's my weekly roundup!
+Here's my weekly roundup with a few interesting articles, an idea, and what I've been doing!

-# Article Roundup
+### Article Roundup

 ## [Brex's Engineering Guide](https://github.com/brexhq/prompt-engineering):